7 Fascinating Facts About Great Blue Herons

 How Fast Do Herons Fly?

 For such large and lanky birds, herons are speedy, flying as fast as 30 mph.
 They usually fly with their necks in an S-shape and their legs trailing behind them.
+Check out fascinating facts about wading birds.

 What Do Great Blue Herons Eat?